 Eric Liddell ran for God's glory, but he was made for China.
 He desperately wanted the nation he loved to hear the Gospel of Jesus Christ and believe.
 David J. Michell, director for Canada Overseas Missionary Fellowship, would introduce Liddell's collected devotional writings, The Disciplines of the Christian Life, by stating simply that "Eric Liddell's desire was to know God more deeply, and as a missionary, to make him known more fully."

-As Olympic glory shines from Rio, Christians must remember that Olympic glory will eventually fade.
-There will be medalists for all to celebrate in Rio.
+Christians must remember that Olympic glory will eventually fade.
+There will be medalists for all to celebrate.
 But, will there be another Eric Liddell?
 At the very least, his story needs to be told again.
 The most important part of his story came long after his gold medal arrived by mail.

 Duncan Hamilton's new biography is For the Glory: Eric Liddell's Journey from Olympic Champion to Modern Martyr (New York: Penguin Press, 2016).